Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Preliminaries

 \section{Preliminaries}

-In this section we briefly review the unbalanced triple product $p$-adic $L$-function constructed in \cite{hsieh-triple}, their associated Selmer groups, and the explicit construction of certain CM Hida families.
-We also recall from \cite{BSV} the explicit reciprocity law for diagonal classes, and Greenberg's formulation of the Iwasawa main conjecture for triple products following \cite{ACR}.
+In this section, we briefly review the unbalanced triple product $p$-adic $L$-function constructed in \cite{hsieh-triple} and their associated Selmer groups.
+We also recall from \cite{BSV} the explicit reciprocity law for diagonal classes.